 - b.
 "Family Member" means a spouse, common-law partner, or any other person with whom the person is living as a spouse outside of marriage; - child, includes step-child and grand-child; - siblings. - c.
-"Member" means a member of the Mississauga City Council, including the Mayor. - d. "staff" includes the City Manager and Chief Administrative Officer, Commissioners, Directors, Managers, Supervisors and all non-union and union staff whether full-time, part-time, contract, seasonal or volunteers. - e.
-"Nomination Day" means the last day for filing or withdrawing a nomination as provided for by the Municipal Elections Act, 1996. - f.
+"Member" means a member of the Mississauga City Council, including the Mayor. - d.
+"Social Media" means publically available, third party hosted, interactive web technologies used to produce, post and interact through text, images, video and audio to inform, share, promote, collaborate or network. - e. "staff" includes the City Manager and Chief Administrative Officer, Commissioners, Directors, Managers, Supervisors and all non-union and union staff whether full-time, part-time, contract, seasonal or volunteers. - f.
+"Nomination Day" means the last day for filing or withdrawing a nomination as provided for by the Municipal Elections Act, 1996. - g.
 A Member has an apparent conflict of interest (as referred to in Rule 1b) if a well informed reasonable person could properly have a reasonable perception, that the Member's impartiality in deciding to exercise an official power or perform an official duty or function must have been affected by his or her private interest.